 While this trend does add a unique aesthetic flair to your content, it also slows down the content creation process because it requires an external site.
 More importantly, it's not an accessible practice.
 Not all screen readers can identify and translate the custom Unicode characters and will skip right over them instead.
 Even worse are the Unicode character sets that are translated into indistinguishable noises by screen readers.
 See the below image for several examples of custom Unicode character sets.

-All social media users should stick to the default fonts used on the platforms and not use customer Unicode characters for any aspect of their social media.
+All social media users should stick to the default fonts and formatting used on the platforms and not use custom Unicode characters from external websites for any aspect of their social media.

 ASCII art is a design technique that uses characters from the American Standard Code for Information Interchange—more commonly known as ASCII—to create illustrative pictures.
 It’s been around for decades and is often seen trending on social media in the form of topical memes.